Sewoon Plaza

 Beginnings

 The land on which Sewoon Plaza was constructed was given its shape by the occupying Imperial Japanese government in the closing days of WWII.
-In early 1945, they were concerned that the US might bomb Seoul, so they demolished everything along a kilometer-long strip to act as a firebreak.
-After the Korean War, a shanty town grew as displaced residents constructed makeshift homes.
-By the 60s, a thriving redlight district had evolved there.
+In early 1945, concerned that the US might bomb Seoul, they demolished everything along a strip of land approximately a kilometer long and fifty meters wide to act as a firebreak.
+After the Korean War, a shanty town grew up in the empty space and nearby Cheonggye Stream as displaced residents constructed makeshift homes.
+It soon became a site for illicit activities such as prostitution.

 During the 60s, Seoul underwent massive redevelopment.
-The shanty towns along Cheonggye Stream and the kilometer strip of land were demolished and the residents relocated to other areas of Seoul.
+The shanty towns were demolished and the residents forcibly relocated to other areas of Seoul.
 Seoul Mayor Kim Hyeon Ok proposed a mixed commercial-residential complex for construction on the former firebreak.
-The architectural firm owned by Kim Swoo Guen (his name being 김수근, the ‘Swoo’ should be more appropriately romanized as ‘Soo’, but it was likely his personal preference).
-Kim would go on to become perhaps the most important Korean architect of the 20th century.
+The architectural firm owned by Kim Swoo Geun (his name being 김수근, the Swoo should be more appropriately romanized as Soo, but it was likely his personal preference).
+Kim would go on to become arguably the most important Korean architect of the 20th century.
 Among his numerous designs, Seoul’s Olympic Stadium and US Embassy are perhaps the most widely known.

 Each block of two buildings was assigned to a different construction firm, one of Hyundai, Daelim, Sampoong, and Sinseong.
-The original design called for a continuous skyway connecting all eight buildings, and each block was to be named according to the Korean alphabet (ㄱ, ㄴ, ㄷ, ㄹ), like A, B, C, D in English.
+The original design called for a continuous skyway connecting all eight buildings, and each block was to be named based characters from the Korean alphabet (ㄱ, ㄴ, ㄷ, ㄹ), like A, B, C, D in English.
 For example, 세운상가 가동 (Seun Sangga Gadong), 세운상가 나동 (Seun Sangga Nadong), and so on.
-Ultimately, due to a lack of coordination among the construction firms and the unsynchronized construction dates, these plans were not fully realized.
-The skyway was only partially completed, and each building ended up with one of the names listed above.
+Ultimately, due to a lack of coordination among the construction firms and unsynchronized construction dates, these plans were not fully realized.
+The skyway was only partially completed, and the alphabet-based names were abandonded in favor of each building having its own name.
+One building in each pair was named for the company that built it.

-Excluding the Poongjeon Hotel, each building consisted of an arcade of shops on the lower floors, with a couple of floors of office space above them, and several floors of luxury apartments above those.
-Seun Sangga was the first to be complete, with approval for public usage coming in November 1967.
+Excluding the Poongjeon Hotel, each building consisted of an arcade of shops on the lower floors, a couple of floors of office space above them, and several floors of luxury apartments above those.
+Seun Sangga was the first to be completed, with approval for public usage coming in November 1967.
 Most of the buildings were fully open to the public by 1972.
 The exception was the Poongjeon Hotel, which didn’t receive authorization to open until 1982.
-The source I most heavily relied on was unable to determine an actual construction date for the hotel, but notes “...there are opinions that the actual completion of construction was earlier, and so it is hard to be certain.
-Supplementary construction causes a new approval for usage so the final date may have been delayed for this reason.”
+The source I most heavily relied on was unable to determine an actual construction date for the hotel, but notes:

 Rise and Fall